airbytehq/airbyte/docs/faq/differences-with/meltano-vs-airbyte.md

 * **Only 34 connectors built on top of Singer, after 2 years**.
 This means that Meltano has the same limitations as Singer in regards to its data protocol, and quality of connectors.
 * **CLI-first approach:** Meltano was primarily built with a command line interface in mind.
 In that sense, they seem to target engineers with a preference for that interface.
 Unfortunately, it’s not thought to be part of some workflows.
 * **A new UI**: Meltano has recently built a new UI to try to appeal to a larger audience.
-* **Integration with DBT for transformation:** Meltano offers some deep integration with [DBT](http://getdbt.com), and therefore lets data engineering teams handle transformation any way they want.
+* **Integration with dbt for transformation:** Meltano offers some deep integration with [dbt](http://getdbt.com), and therefore lets data engineering teams handle transformation any way they want.
 * **Integration with Airflow for orchestration:** You can either use Meltano alone for orchestration or with Airflow; Meltano works both ways.

 ## **Airbyte:**